prometheus-operator/prometheus-operator/Documentation/user-guides/running-exporters.md

 **Full example**

-drops metrics where the `id` label matches the regex `/system.slice/var-lib-docker-containers.*-shm.mount`, but the same configuration may be used with a `ServiceMonitor`
+The following `PodMonitor` configures Prometheus to drop metrics where the `id` label matches the regex `/system.slice/var-lib-docker-containers.*-shm.mount`.
+The same configuration could also be used with a `ServiceMonitor`

 ```yaml
 apiVersion: monitoring.coreos.com/v1